babblevoice/tino/README.md

 - beta version build
 - cache bust suffix insertion for CSS and JS file types
 - static file save to default output directory, for variable output file types and an arbitrarily deep static tree
+- persistence of site representation as JSON
-- partial live serving - file tree update on change, without page reload
+- live serving - file tree update on change, with page reload
+- help text

 ## Todo

+- revise site generation for subset processing via diff with persisted JSON
+- revise live serving update check for use of absolute time
+- memoise completed partial filenames
 - allow for content category description line in RSS XML files
-- extend live serving to reload page and revise to diff
 - allow use of content file tag value in template file subpath
 - extend use of path tag to other nested files
-- revise remaining commands to equivalent Python method calls
-- memoise completed partial filenames
+- replace use of subprocess for server and revise live server file to endpoint
 - refactor, add docstrings with interactive examples and comment
 - improve this readme